 If you are setting up a business in Germany, here’s a guide on market opportunities and how to navigate German regulations for foreigners starting a business in Germany.

-Plenty of English speakers have taken their chances starting a business in Germany, ranging from relatively small companies such as English-language schools, Irish pubs and English-language bookshops, to bigger investments in the high-tech sector.
+Plenty of English speakers take their chances starting a business in Germany.
+They range from relatively small companies such as English-language schools, Irish pubs, and English-language bookshops, to bigger investments in the tech sector.
 Certain nationals can also apply for a German work permit for the purpose of setting up a business.

 German opportunities for the ambitious

 The basics of German company law have many similarities to those in English-speaking countries.
-It distinguishes between limited liability companies (equivalent to a British limited company), joint stock companies (equivalent of a British Public Limited Company), and various forms of partnerships.
+It distinguishes between limited liability companies, joint stock companies, and various forms of partnerships.
 It is normally advisable to have a lawyer help you decide which is the most suitable for your needs and go through the necessary official rigmarole.

 Jumping the hurdles

-Before starting the race through bureaucratic hurdles, it is recommendable that you evaluate your business’s chances and risks and to prepare a business-plan.
+Before starting the race through bureaucratic hurdles, evaluate your business’s chances and risks and to prepare a business plan.
 This business-plan is mandatory when talking to banks or applying for benefits at German authorities.

 The kind of business and financial strength in most cases determines the form of company for your business.

 Whatever form of company you choose, you will need to tackle a number of bureaucratic hurdles.
 The first important steps are to contact a financial or tax advisor.
 They will know if it is necessary to hire a notary and how to register the business at the local court (amtsgericht).
 Shortly after this, the chamber of commerce should contact you, having received your details from the commercial register.